Susie Kemp is the Chief Executive for Swindon Borough Council.

 The Chief Executive receives no other company benefits.

-The Chief Executive is a member of the Local Government Pension Scheme and contributes 7.5% of salary into the Local Government Pension scheme.
+The post of Chief Executive carries the option to be a member of the Local Government Pension Scheme (LGPS) and contribute 12.5% of salary into the scheme.
+The Council would make an employer's contribution of 20.4%.

 The rules governing the pension scheme are contained in regulations made by Parliament.